navis-org/navis/docs/source/install.rst

 `Vispy <http://vispy.org/>`_
   Used to visualise neurons in 3D.
 This requires you to have *one* of the supported `backends <http://vispy.org/installation.html#backend-requirements>`_ installed.
-During automatic installation pymaid will try installing the `PyQt5 <http://pyqt.sourceforge.net/Docs/PyQt5/installation.html>`_ backend to fullfil this requirement.
+During automatic installation navis will try installing the `PyQt5 <http://pyqt.sourceforge.net/Docs/PyQt5/installation.html>`_ backend to fullfil this requirement.